sousou15/Backdoor/README.md

 # RAT in python

 This is a functional version but it is also a very simple one and has a couple of bugs that had been corrected already.
 I'm uploading that soon.
-I made this project just for fun.
+I made this project just for fun And I am currently working on it to improve it and incorporate an interface.
+The reverse connection module is still not working properly.

 "To expose it to the internet, redirect with TCP not with HTTP.
 Example: ngrok tcp 8080.
 We are working with sockets.

-In NOTES.txt, there are some commands that can be executed.
+Additionally, you can find some commands that can be executed in NOTES.txt.
 We can schedule the executable as a task to run at intervals to re-establish the connection.
 We can use curl along with the Hermes, Loki, and Hestia servers.

 # Modules